 - You need a visa to get to Myanmar, which can be done in an embassy or online.
 The electronic visa cost USD50.
 I managed to get mine in less than 24 hours.
 I’d suggest you verify the requirements depending on your nationality.

 - You won’t find a hostel in every city.
 You might have to consider booking a hotel.
-If you’re not travelling alone, you can also share a room with someone to save money!
+If you’re not traveling alone, you can also share a room with someone to save money!
 Some cities can be a bit more pricey as they are not as touristy as others.
+It is still possible to go on a backpacking trip in Myanmar!

 - I recommend you book your accommodation on Agoda as you need to pay in advance.
 This way you won’t lose money with the currency exchange.